octa-2049/student-robotics/README.md

 ## Files

 - `robot.py`: code submitted to Student Robotics.
 - `report.pdf`: brief overview of the Virtual League and the inner workings of the code.
+To click on the links in the document, you will need to download it.

 ## Installation